TheLazyLemur/Todo/README.md

 ### Service Design

 This service follows a repository pattern with the main repository hidden behind an interface to hide its implmentation, making it easier to Mock.
+The two possible results for endpoints to return are success and a generic error.
+The spec did not mention other possible return codes.

 I am using github actions to ensure code compliance when commit are made.